Ride-The-Lightning/RTL/docs/RTL_setups.md

       "Authentication": {
-        "macaroonPath": "<Path of the folder containing 'admin.macaroon' on the device running RTL>", "swapMacaroonPath": "<Path of the folder containing 'loop.macaroon' on the device running RTL>", "configPath": "<Optional:Path of the lnd.conf if present locally or empty>" },
+        "macaroonPath": "<Path of the folder containing 'admin.macaroon' on the device running RTL>", "swapMacaroonPath": "<Path of the folder containing 'loop.macaroon' on the device running RTL>", "boltzMacaroonPath": "<Path of the folder containing 'admin.macaroon' on the device running RTL>", "configPath": "<Optional:Path of the lnd.conf if present locally or empty>" },
       "Settings": {